GentleGhostCoder/cornflakes/README.md

 pip install git+https://github.com/semmjon/cornflakes
 ```

 > :warning: **Warning**: Please be careful when using this Python module.
-Currently it is only developed / tested by me, which is why it has a high update / change rate.
+Currently, it is only developed / tested by me, which is why it has a high update / change rate.
 I'm actually trying to be compatible with implementations, but I can't guarantee this at the moment.
 The module is currently still in a beta state and is not recommended for productive use.

 ---